elena/python-wiki-replica/README.md

 * Review matched/not/anon contributors

-New end is per my response to the thread:
+End ultimately hasn't changed for me at all, per my response to the thread:

 > Overall I'd just love to have an active information/details  "source of truth" that the whole community feels empowered to contribute to.